rigved/rit-engl-682-spring-2021-project/README.md

 ## Demo

-Click this button to launch an interactive demo of this code:
+Click the following button to launch an interactive demo of this code.
+NOTE: The demo takes at least 30 seconds to load to the large data and Mozilla DeepSpeech model files.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/rigved/rit-engl-682-spring-2021-project/HEAD?filepath=index.ipynb)